 SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 20.
 Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, including conservation areas, historic environment and cultural heritage.
 Built environment Number and percentage of listed buildings and Scheduled Ancient Monuments on Buildings at Risk Register (English Heritage).
-Up-to-date countywide information will be presented in the next AMR and which is due to be published in 2014.
-However, this data would be too large to incorporate into this template.
-There are numerous listed buildings within the parish and two SAMs.
-None are currently recorded in the Buildings at Risk Register.
-There were 70 heritage assets in Herefordshire that were considered to be at high risk and included in the Heritage at Risk Register 2014.
-To wherever possible improve upon or otherwise maintain current status None of Bosbury listed buildings or SAMs are considered to be at risk at present.
-Buildings at Risk Register (English Heritage; search August 2014)
+There are numerous listed buildings within the parish.
+The only one currently recorded in the Buildings at Risk Register is the Church of St Peter.
+There were 79 heritage assets in Herefordshire that were considered to be at high risk and included in the Heritage at Risk Register 2014.
+To wherever possible improve upon or otherwise maintain current status.
+(If heritage is at risk include- promote opportunities to achieve the removal of heritage assets from the at risk register.
+The Church of St Peter, Bromyard and Winslow is considered to be in poor condition currently with slow decline.
+Buildings at Risk Register (English Heritage; search April 2016)

 SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 20.
 Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, including conservation areas, historic environment and cultural heritage.
-Built environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning the aspects of local loss of heritage assets locally important buildings within the parish and particularly within a conservation area.
+Built environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning aspects of local loss of heritage assets, locally important buildings within the parish and particularly within a conservation area.
 Countywide data would be too large to incorporate into this template.
-There are no outstanding enforcement actions or appeals concerning locally important buildings within Bosbury at present.
-No historic records of any planning enforcement action or appeals concerning locally important buildings within the one conservation area.
-To wherever possible improve upon or otherwise maintain current status.
-Current status must be verified by Dvt Mgt and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
-Council Dvt Mgt records (searched August 2014)
+There are no outstanding enforcement actions or appeals concerning local loss of heritage assets locally important buildings particularly within conservation area of Bromyard.
+No historic records of any planning enforcement action or appeals concerning locally important buildings within the conservation area.
+To wherever possible improve upon or otherwise maintain current status Current status must be verified by Dvt Mgt and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
+Council Dvt Mgt records (searched April 2016)

-Appendix A3 - Environmental issues identified from the Bosbury Group baseline
+Appendix A3 - Environmental issues identified from the Bromyard baseline